telefonicaid/fiware-orion/doc/manuals/user/metadata.md

 ```

 will cause to include `previousValue` but will remove any other metadata that
-attributes in the notification may potentially have.
+attributes in the notification may have.
 If you want to get `previousValue`
 *and* any other "regular" metadata then use:

 ```
 "metadata": [ "previousValue", "*" ]
 ```

-Note that you can also use `"metadata": [ "*" ]` although it doesn't have too much sense, as
+Note that you can also use `"metadata": [ "*" ]` although it doesn't make much sense, as
-you will get the same result that not including `metadata` at all (remember that default
+it gives the same result as not including `metadata` at all (remember that the default
 behaviour is to include all custom metadata).